 Wachaubahn

-If you prefer shorts, carry a wraparound skirt or shawl to cover up if you get cold — you’ll want to stay comfortable while enjoying those stunning alpine meadows passing by.
+If you prefer shorts, carry a wraparound skirt or shawl to cover up if you get cold — you’ll want to stay comfy while enjoying those stunning alpine meadows passing by.

 What to wear for lake swims and sunbathing in Austria